 The Buddha’s claim that all sentient beings experience suffering resonates loud and clear.
 One could spend a lifetime reading all that has been written on what the Buddha thought and taught, but for me it’s enough to see that stresses and anxieties arise from deluded attachments, and freedom from suffering lies in relinquishing all that I wrongly cherish.
 The very fact that body and mind, wealth and status, friends and relatives, etc. are all impermanent means they are beyond my control, not belonging to me, not my true ‘self’.
 But my ingrained habit is to cling to these things in the erroneous belief that they can insulate me from the vagaries of an uncertain world.
 Deluded clinging leads to unskillful action that perpetuates suffering.

 Old habits die hard.
-Meditation doesn’t actually suppress or get rid of the primal urges (arousal, fear, aggression, hunger, etc.) that have resulted in each and every one of us being here right now.
-However, meditation does enable a more wholesome way of relating to these entirely natural energies by breaking down the culturally conditioned responses and deeply rooted attachments of a lifetime.
-The Buddha’s cure for suffering – the Noble Eigtfold Path – can still feel counterintuitive after almost a decade of practicing, but the benefits are tangible and doubts arise more often than not from misconceptions or misrepresentations of the suttas.
+The Buddha’s cure for suffering – the Noble Eigtfold Path – doesn’t actually suppress or get rid of the primal urges (arousal, fear, aggression, hunger, etc.) that have resulted in each and every one of us being here right now.
+However, by gradually breaking down the culturally conditioned responses and deeply rooted attachments of a lifetime the Buddha’s advice does enable a more wholesome way of relating to these entirely natural energies.

 Early followers of the Buddha adopted the custom of taking “refuge” in Buddha (the enlightened one; the inspiration for practice), dhamma (the teachings of Buddha; the way things actually are) and Sangha (the community of ordained monks and nuns; everyone who has studied and practiced to the point of developing trust or confidence in the Buddha – i.e. “Stream-enterers”).
 All three are traditionally referred to as the “Triple Gem” and viewed as equally important.

 My experience is that trust or confidence in the Buddha develops gradually as one practices awareness of Dhamma.
-Going for refuge isn’t a matter of offering prayers to the Buddha and expecting him to grant salvation.
+Going for refuge isn’t a matter of simply offering prayers to the Buddha and expecting him to grant salvation.
 Trusting in Buddha is nothing at all to do with blind faith or unfounded belief in dogmas.
 Trusting in Buddha is an attitude of patient acceptance through mindfulness of reality, here and now.
-Trusting in Buddha is trusting intuitive awareness more and relying less on personality beliefs, cultural conventions, or over-thinking, to resolve life issues.
+Trusting in Buddha is trusting intuitive awareness more and relying less on personality beliefs, cultural conventions, role models and authorities to resolve life issues.

 May there be freedom from delusion, greed and hatred.